 Step 2: Creating Histograms in Excel

 Now, we will make a histogram using our Cisco data.
 We will use the same bins to create a histogram in this step.
 Before doing anything, you need to enable the Data Analysis Toolpak in Excel.
 Additionally, the frequency distribution will be automatically created using the data analysis feature.
+Let’s follow the instructions below to make a Histogram in Excel using Data Analysis.

 - To begin with, open the Data Analysis dialog box (Data tab → Analysis group of commands → Data Analysis).